EdDataScienceEES/tutorial-NevanOpp/draft.md

 <a  name="section1"></a>
 ## Getting Started
 ### Installing Leaflet
-To get started please open RStudio and install the Leaflet packages.
+To get started please open RStudio and install the Leaflet package.
 You can do this by running the command `install.packages('leaflet')` in R. Then when we need to reference it we write`library(leaflet)` .
 ### Creating your First Map
 Next we can use the leaflet package in R to create a basic map.
 Leaflet uses a pipe structure similar to the common `dplyr` package.